AviWind02/EasyTrainers/README.md

 # EasyTrainer (Cyberpunk 2077)

 **Created by Avi**
-A lightweight, GTA-style trainer for Cyberpunk 2077 built in Lua using Cyber Engine Tweaks (CET).
+A lightweight, GTA-style trainer for Cyberpunk 2077 built in Lua using Cyber Engine Tweaks.
 This is my first Lua project and a personal tool I made to enhance my own playthroughs.

 ---